Jasaxion/siyuan-arxiv-paper-download/README.md

 2. Select **Insert arXiv paper**.
 3. Paste an arXiv link or identifier in the dialog, optionally enable **Parse full text** (and **Omit references** if desired).
 When parsing, you can choose between **Use LLM rendering** and **Use MinerU to process PDF**:
    - **Use LLM rendering**: supply the base URL, API path, model, and API key (for example DeepSeek) and optionally enable **Send full document to LLM**.
-   - **Use MinerU to process PDF**: provide the MinerU base URL, API path, and API token, then customize OCR, formula/table recognition, language, and model version.
+   - **Use MinerU to process PDF**: provide your MinerU API token, then customize OCR, formula/table recognition, language, and model version.
 4. Either the parsed Markdown content is inserted directly, or the PDF is saved under `assets/` and a link like `[paper-title.pdf](assets/paper-title.pdf)` is added.

 ### LLM-assisted rendering